LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 the positive test is irrelevant in this case.

-The way you built your ``Job`` class, each ``Id`` field gets assigned a unique value, and the class does not contain a ``setId`` method.
+The way you built your ``Job`` class, each ``Id`` field gets assigned a unique value, and the class does not contain a setter for the ``Id`` field.
 You also verified that each new object gets a different ID when you tested the constructors.
 Without modifying the constructors or adding a setter, there is no scenario in which two different jobs will have the same ID number.
 Thus, we can skip the